thuaduc/concurrent-range-locking/README.md

-# Concurrent Skiplist
+# Concurrent Range Locking

-A probabilistic skiplist that allows concurrent access and modification.
+A probabilistic skip list that allows concurrent access and modification.
 The algorithm was inspired by _The Art of Multiprocessor Programming - Herlihy, M., & Shavit, N. (2008)_.

 ```
 Level 3: head --->01--------------------------------------------->09--->Null